-A new study from researchers at the University of Oxford found that by ditching animal products your dietary carbon footprint can be eliminated by 73 percent.
+A new study from researchers at the University of Oxford finds that by avoiding animal products, we can reduce our dietary carbon footprint by up to 73 percent.

 A vegan diet is probably the single biggest way to reduce your impact on planet Earth, not just greenhouse gases, but global acidification, eutrophication, land use and water use.
 It is far bigger than cutting down on your flights or buying an electric car.

-Similarly, a recent report from Farm Animal Investment Risk and Return found that the meat industry is jeopardizing the Paris climate agreement by failing to properly report its emissions, despite being the single largest contributor to climate change.
+Similarly, a report from Farm Animal Investment Risk and Return found that the meat industry is jeopardizing the Paris climate agreement by failing to properly report its emissions, despite being a major contributor to climate change.

-Raising animals for food produces more greenhouse gas emissions than all the cars, planes, and other forms of transportation combined.
-According to the Food and Agriculture Organization of the United Nations, carbon dioxide emissions from raising farmed animals make up about 15 percent of global human-induced emissions, with beef and milk production as the leading culprits.
-In fact, even without fossil fuels, we will exceed our 565-gigaton CO2e limit by 2030.
+According to the Food and Agriculture Organization of the United Nations, greenhouse gas emissions from raising farmed animals make up about 15 percent of global human-induced emissions, with beef and milk production as the leading culprits.

-Just as there is no question that climate change is real, there is no question that animal agriculture is terrible for the planet.
-Join the millions of people helping protect farmed animals and the planet by switching to a vegan diet.
+There is no question that animal agriculture is terrible for the planet.
+Join the millions of people helping protect farmed animals and the planet by eating more plant-based food!